 We will use the Zoo's increased capacity for rearing juvenile mussels - we can now accommodate up to 10,000 individuals - to continue to benefit mussel restoration by growing mussels provided by the DNR and US Fish and Wildlife Service from small juveniles until they are large enough for reintroduction.
-To further support the DNR's activities, we will construct new systems to breed host fish that are needed for mussels to reproduce.
+To further support the DNR's activities, we will construct systems to grow newly transformed, microscopic mussels produced at their facility.
 We also will improve quarantine systems for new acquisitions to evaluate protocols for minimizing the potential transfer of disease and zebra mussels to uninfested waters.
 Using the Zoo's recently constructed research and rearing lab, we will examine factors that may improve mussel survival and growth in captivity, such as sediment size, flow rates, and supplemental feed, to improve husbandry practices and accelerate the return of mussels to native waterways.
-This research will build upon studies conducted during 2019.
+This research will build upon studies conducted during 2019 and 2020.
 Activities will focus on species identified by DNR and USFWS as priorities in the Cedar, Cannon, and Mississippi River watersheds.